-Problems with Keeping Ferrets as Pets
+Problems With Keeping Ferrets as Pets

 It is a very, very tough job keeping ferrets as pets for a number of reasons.
 Here are some of the big ones below:

 - They smell.
 Ferrets smell really bad to most people.
 Animal lovers don't find the scent awful, but it is definitely strong.
 Some describe it as musky, but I find that the smell of strong artificial chocolate is the closest way to describe it.
 Males generally smell stronger than females, while neutered ones smell more mild.
-If you don't wash and dry one throughly an hour before traveling, you'll get many people turning their noses up at you and your pet on public transportation, which can be very embarrassing.
-I found out that that any smell = bad.
+If you don't wash and dry one thoroughly an hour before traveling, you'll get many people turning their noses up at you and your pet on public transportation, which can be very embarrassing.
+I found out that any smell = bad.
 People don't want to smell anything, basically.

 - They poop.
 A lot.
 How much?
 At least 10 times a day, and the consistency is like brown toothpaste.
 You can't stop them from going as much either, as their digestive tracts are very short.
 Not all can be litter-trained, and a lot of the time they'll still go outside of the litter tray.
 You have to put the tray in a corner where they choose to do their business, and most like doing it in more than one corner, which means lots of trays.
-You have to be willing to clean up accidents on a regular basis and to keep trays as clean as possible, because a dirty one will not be used.
-You will also have to smear some feces on it whenever you clean the trays, because otherwise the ferret might mistake it for a bed instead.
+You have to be willing to clean up accidents regularly and to keep trays as clean as possible, because a dirty one will not be used.
+You will also have to smear some feces on it whenever you clean the trays, because otherwise, the ferret might mistake it for a bed instead.

 - They might bite.
-You'll have to be very very careful in selecting yours.
+You'll have to be very, very careful in selecting yours.
 If it bites the human hand, it is next to impossible to train it not to.
-If you move your hand away, the ferret will learn that it will be able to do what it wanted, which was to drive you away, even if it its intention was to play (you became "it" when you moved away!)
-Some have luck in training them not to bite, but I have not and I have had mine for over two years.
+If you move your hand away, the ferret will learn that it will be able to do what it wanted, which was to drive you away, even if its intention was to play (you became "it" when you moved away!)
+Some have luck in training them not to bite, but I have not, and I have had mine for over two years.
 Others who are more experienced will say it is because I have been a bad parent or owner.
 But why is it that all the other pets I have kept have never bitten me?
 Basically, expect to be bitten with blood to be seen.
 This is why ferrets are not good for children.
-They also bite each other to induce play and this is their normal behaviour.
+They also bite each other to induce play, and this is their normal behaviour.
 Unless you teach it that it is unacceptable to bite humans, you cannot expect it not to bite.
 (Note: Be careful in London.
 I suspect there is a breeder out there breeding bad genes.
 London ferrets tend to be more prone to biting a lot, for some reason.)

 - They are difficult to walk.
 You can take it out for walks, but you can't expect them to walk with you.
 Most don't, and for those that do, they only run in straight lines against a wall, so it is hard to cross roads with them.
 It is very hard to take more than two out for walks with you.
 Speaking of . . .